-Accordingly, the Commission directs a review of the inputs and assumptions for the bill savings estimate.
+Accordingly, the Commission authorizes a review of the inputs and assumptions for the bill savings estimate.
 Energy Division is authorized to review the standardized inputs and assumptions following the full implementation of the net billing tariff.
-However, to ensure input from parties, Energy Division is required to present a draft of the inputs and assumptions in a public workshop to be held no later than December 15, 2023 (deadline for full implementation of the net billing tariff.
-Following the workshop, Energy Division is authorized to provide a full set of inputs and assumptions through a draft resolution to allow for public comment no later than March 15, 2024.
+However, to ensure input from parties, Energy Division is authorized to present a draft of the inputs and assumptions in a public workshop).
+Following the workshop, Energy Division is authorized to provide a full set of inputs and assumptions through a draft resolution to allow for public comment no later than July 1, 2024.

 Adoption of a final revised set of inputs and assumptions will lead to other necessary steps.
 First, following Commission adoption of the inputs and assumptions resolution, Energy Division will finalize the CSLB Disclosure Document for publication by CSLB.
-Second, as parties agree there is benefit to the development of a standardized set of noncompliance criteria for the Watch List, the Commission should authorize Energy Division to develop a Commission Compliance Checklist that clearly identifies the requirements for an interconnection application to be compliant for purposes of the public Watch List.
-Once completed, this checklist shall be used by Utilities for conducting their pre-approval reviews as directed and described in Section 3.3.1.2 above.
+Second, as the Commission agrees with parties that there is benefit to the development of a standardized set of noncompliance criteria for the Watch List, the Commission should authorize Energy Division to develop a Commission Compliance Checklist that clearly identifies the requirements for an interconnection application to be compliant for purposes of placement on the public Watch List.
+Energy Division is also authorized to provide a draft of the Checklist to the service list for informal party and other stakeholder comment to ensure the list is clear and complete.237 Once completed, this checklist shall be used by Utilities for conducting their preapproval reviews as directed and described in Section 3.3.1.2 above.
+Both Utilities and CALSSA asked for additional clarification on what a deficient application would be with respect to the Checklist.238 This clarification will be provided in the Checklist, i.e., the Checklist will state what is needed for an item on the Checklist to be considered completed.